Yasuda Hall, the most recognized building at the University of Tokyo's Hongo campus

 - Tokyo Daigaku Monogatari, which is about two high school seniors who met and fell in love with each other while studying for the Tokyo University entrance examinations.

-- Love Hina revolves around klutzy Keitaro Urashima hopelessly trying to pass the exams at Tokyo University because of a promise he made to a girl many years ago.
+- Love Hina revolves around klutzy Keitaro Urashima hopelessly trying to pass the exams at Tokyo University because of a promise he made to a girl many years earlier.
+Eventually, after failing three times, he manages to get in.

 - Some of the girls in the dormitory, like Naru, Mutsumi, and later Motoko, also dream of entering Todai.
-It's shown that in the epilogue, they all do.
-The dorm gains a legendary reputation as being a good luck charm for those aspiring for Todai.
+It's shown that in the epilogue, they all do (except Kitsune, who doesn't care about college and never sat the exam).
+The Hinata dorm gains a legendary reputation as being a good luck charm for those aspiring for Todai.

 - Kintaro Oe of Golden Boy is a brilliant law student at Tokyo University who, while being only months away from graduating at the top of his class, decides to leave college and travel Japan to find a purpose for his life.